AeronGreva/AeroMindustry/README.md

 [templates] - Various template PNGs for buildings.
 Feel free to use these for your mods!

+[unused content] - Content that has gone unused.
+Test stuff, Variants of existing content, among other things.

-[unused sprites] - Stuff that has gone unused.
-Variants of existing content, cut content, that kind of stuff.
+[unused sprites] - Sprites that have gone unused.
+Variants of existing content, old versions of sprites, that kind of stuff.

 content - The meat of the mod.
 Contains the JSON info for everything.